NidhiRai1/FINE-TUNE-WITH-TENSERFLOW/README.md

 and then use sigmoid fynction to get the value b/w 0-1 and set the treshold value then classify this , traning and testing

- //is neural network creat a words (for generating text we don.t need validation data prediction) recurrent neural networking - recomending best data (word) that fit the missing word of the sentence
-          it is like febunaci series

-recurremnt neural network -